fushizhe/rulesetwiki/README.md

 ### Introduction
-  In order to help developer build apps with good responsive design, we introduce some rules that indicates what's the "Anti Pattern" and what X-lint thinks might be the "Best Practice".
+  In order to help developer build applications with good responsive design, we introduce some rules that indicate what are the "Anti Pattern" and what X-lint thinks might be the "Best Practice".
 In the following document, we will explain in detail about these rules.
 We may give sample code for some rules.
 ### Category
 #### [Mulitimedia](#multi)
 ##### [Low image quality in high resolution screen](#multi1)